 \section{Perceptual dataset collection}

-While previous datasets focus on \textit{low-level}, patch-based distortions\cite{zhang2018unreasonable,PONOMARENKO201557} or \textit{high-level}, categorical \cite{hebart2019things} distortions, we aim to close the gap, capturing distortions including mid-level changes.
+While previous datasets focus on \textit{low-level}, patch-based distortions \cite{zhang2018unreasonable,PONOMARENKO201557} or \textit{high-level}, categorical \cite{hebart2019things} changes, we aim to close the gap, capturing distortions including mid-level variations.
 We aim to produce images with an underlying semantic commonality, but variations in a diversity of factors, such as style, color, pose, and other details, so that a human can assess their visual relationship.
-In Sec.~\ref{subsection:data_generation}, we describe our data generation pipeline -- prompting Stable Diffusion for related images of a given category, leveraging its natural image prior for variations within the category.
-We then describe our mechanism for collecting cognitively impenetrable perceptual judgments in Sec.~\ref{subsection:judgments}.
+In Section~\ref{subsection:data_generation}, we describe our data generation pipeline -- we prompt Stable Diffusion for related images of a given category, leveraging its natural image prior for variations within the category.
+We then describe our mechanism for collecting cognitively impenetrable perceptual judgments in Section~\ref{subsection:judgments}.